-Choose the correct working mode.
-Select Gateway if the Router is hosting your network's connection to the Internet (recommended for most users).
+Operating Mode Choose the correct working mode.
+Keep the default setting, Gateway, if the Router is hosting your network's connection to the Internet (recommended for most users).
 Select Router if the Router exists on a network with other routers.